mshenfield/tuck-town/README.md

 `yarn run deploy`.
 You must have access to the gh-pages branch of the repository for this command to be succesful.

 ## TODOS
+* Fix the margins/padding on the cards
+* Remove left margin from ul on cards or don't use ul
 * Write some frontend tests

 ## Tests